Skip to main content

 If the father’s birth date is 10/3/67 and the mother’s birth date is 5/15/68, then the mother’s coverage is primary.

-A medical plan may be primary when an accident has caused the need for dental treatment (such as a broken tooth resulting from a fall or a car accident).
+A medical insurance plan may be primary when an accident has caused the need for dental treatment (such as a broken tooth resulting from a fall or a car accident).
 Also, medical coverage would be primary if the group dental plan contract indicates that specific oral procedures are covered (such as a biopsy, oral surgery provided by a physician or dental treatment provided in a hospital).
 Checking the patient’s Evidence of Coverage for both plans will help you determine when a medical plan is primary.

 A patient may have dual coverage through the same Delta Dental company (for example, your patient may have her own Delta Dental of California coverage and also be covered as a spouse through her husband’s plan, which is also a Delta Dental of California plan).